Job Description Template Examples

-When using a job description template, it’s important that it gives anyone reading the job description a good understanding of how the role will integrate into the company culture and in summary what the person is expected to do.
-An accurate job description can save you time dealing with job seekers and applicants who didn’t understand what is required of them and aren’t qualified to take on the job responsibilities and specific requirements.
+When using a job description template, it’s important that it gives anyone reading the job description a good understanding of how the role will integrate into the company and in summary what the person is expected to do.
+An accurate job description can save you time dealing with applicants who didn’t understand what is required of them and aren’t qualified to take on the job responsibilities.

-A winning job description must include information about expected travel requirements, the employment type, qualifications that are required, the salary range you will be offering, and expected working hours.
-You also need to indicate the type of the person you require (personality traits to perform the job, such as emotional intelligence, leadership skills, and team management) and the amount of experience you expect qualified candidates to have.
+You must include information about expected travel requirements, the employment type, qualifications that are required, the salary range you will be offering, expected working hours.
+You also need to indicate the type of the person you require and the amount of experience you expect this person to have.
 Giving an overview of company culture and the job recruiting process will help you to inform the job seeker and reduce the chance of questions further into the process.

 What is a Job Description?

-In the simplest terms, a job description (also referred to as a JD, job spec, or a job profile) is a document that lists the job requirements, job specifications, responsibilities and specific skills needed to properly execute a particular role.
+In the simplest terms, a job description (also referred to as a JD, or a job profile) is a document that lists the job requirements, responsibilities and specific skills needed to properly execute a particular role.

-Writing job descriptions that potential candidates understand is essential, not just to ensure you employ the right candidate at the recruitment stage, but also to ensure an employee is fulfilling the duties and responsibilities of their role.
-In this way, effective job descriptions are very helpful to use as part of performance reviews, assuming they are specific enough.
+Job descriptions are essential, not just to ensure you employ the right candidate at the recruitment stage, but also to ensure an employee is fulfilling the duties and responsibilities of their role.
+In this way, they are very helpful to use as part of performance reviews, assuming they are specific enough.

-Having an accurate job description will ensure a company recruits the most suitable people and protects against any key skills required to perform the role being overlooked during the process.
+Having an accurate job description will ensure a company recruits the most suitable people and protects against any required key skills being overlooked during the process.

-Our Job Description Library contains examples of job descriptions (job description templates) which you can use as a starting point to write a job description to suit the needs of your business and attract the best candidates.
+Our Job Description Library contains examples of job descriptions which you can use as a starting point to suit the needs of your business.

-You or your hiring manager can also use our job description templates to help you to save time and make it easier for you to make your job posting and job description quickly.
+You can also use our job description templates to help you to save time and make it easier for you to make your job description quickly.

 How to Write a Job Description

 Writing a job description requires a basic knowledge of how to lay out this type of document.
-While using a job specification example and job description template can save you time, there’s still a lot you need to know.
+While using a job description template can save you time, there’s still a lot you need to know.
 Here are some tips to help you create a well-written job description that will help you to get qualified applicants to apply for your role.

-- Find the most suitable job description template / person specification example.
+- Find the most suitable job description template.

-- Add in the job title (people doing the same job in different companies or across different industries might be referred to differently.
-Use the specific job title for your job roles).
+- Add in the job title (people doing the same job in different companies or across different industries might be referred to differently).

 - Clearly state in the opening sentences what the role entails.
-If you don’t know the answer to this, then ask someone who does (such as current employees or department managers) – you can’t guess at this!
+If you don’t know the answer to this, then ask someone who does – you can’t guess at this!

-- List the particular job duties and responsibilities of the role.
+- List the duties and responsibilities of the role.
 Again, ensure this is accurate and up to date.
-Refer to our job specification examples and job description templates for guidance.

-- Provide information on any essential qualifications, skills, or other key requirements from the job seeker.
+- Provide information on any essential qualifications, skills, or other key requirements.

 - Detail measurable and specific examples of success within the role.

-- Give information on the reporting structure (who the position reports to) of the role.
+- Give information on the reporting structure of the role.

-- Ensure everyone involved (the Line Manager, the MD, HR, etc) is in agreement with what you have detailed in the job description, to ensure the bigger picture is considered.
+- Ensure everyone involved (the Line Manager, the MD, HR, etc) is in agreement with what you have detailed in the job description.

-Whilst you may choose to download specific job description templates, and then personalise it further for your company and job title, we do also have a general Job Description template available to download, which will cover any role.
+Whilst you may choose to download a specific job description, and then personalise it further for your company, we do also have a general Job Description template available to download, which will cover any role.

 Isn’t a Job Description that same as a Job Advert?

-Whilst a good job description and a Job Advert will both detail the duties of a particular role and job title, along with any necessary experience in a similar role, qualifications and skills required, there are differences.
-A job description is an internal document, often saved in Word format, that will contain far more detailed information.
+Whilst a job description and a Job Advert will both detail the duties of a particular role, along with any necessary experience, qualifications and skills required, there are differences.
+A job description is an internal document that will contain far more detailed information.
 This information is invariably personalised to the company.
 It is provided to candidates as well as internal staff, as it is the founding document on which the job ad is based.

-A job advert on the other hand, is a tool to attract candidates and great people to your company; they are short and to the point, and aren’t weighed down with lots of detail.
+A job advert on the other hand, is a tool to attract candidates to your company; they are short and to the point, and aren’t weighed down with lots of detail.
 Job ads use more concise language to outline essential duties and basic information about what the ideal candidate would look like.
-Job adverts should be designed to sell the company to prospective candidates, while ensuring candidates understand the role.
+Job adverts should be designed to sell the company to prospective candidates.
 Telling a potential future employee that filing will be one of their tasks won’t exactly entice them to apply, however detailing it in a Job Description is essential if is a requirement of the role!

-Spending the time and making the effort to write detailed job descriptions for your company will pay off handsomely when you see how helpful they are, both at the recruitment stage (posting on job boards and during interviews) and during an employee’s time in a particular role.
+Spending the time and making the effort to write detailed job descriptions for your company will pay off handsomely when you see how helpful they are, both at the recruitment stage and during an employee’s time in a particular role.

 The job descriptions templates in our library can either be used as job adverts or tailored for job descriptions.
 You can also check out our job advert template page for templates to help you create a great advert for your next job role.